sunny/active_currency/README.md

 end
 ```

-Then call `bundle exec rake db:migrate` to create the table that holds
+Then call `bin/rake db:migrate` to create the table that holds
 the currency rates and fill it for the first time.

 ## Tests